 Entrance Fee fo Utah Mighty 5 – America the Beautiful Pass

-- Finally, buy & pack America the Beautiful Pass.
+It’s a Utah national park’s road trip.
+Admission to the national parks is payable.
+Buy & pack America the Beautiful Pass.
 Priced at $79.99, you have one year’s access to all US National Parks, most state parks.
 It is your ticket to more than 2,000 federal recreation sites across the country.
 So, don’t forget to pack it.
-A weekly and daily admission fee to one national park is $ 35.
+A weekly and daily admission fee to one national park is $30-35.
 So it is much more profitable to buy an annual card for all parks.
 Pass is valid for 1 year from the month of purchase.
-So, it”s beneficial if you plan to go to more than 3 national parks during a year.
+So, it’s beneficial if you plan to go to more than 3 national parks during a year.
 Buy it online before your Utah Mighty 5 trip to avoid queuing at the entrance to the park.

 Where to stay during the Utah National Parks Road Trip?